KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/learning-path-outline.md

 Many, if not most, developers in the Komodo ecosystem use a Linux-based Virtual Private Server (VPS) to build software.
 Working on a VPS simplifies many aspects of the development process, as the VPS grants the developer a disposable and rapidly customizable environment for troubleshooting.

-There are free VPS services available and links are provided.

 [<b>Link to Basic Environment Setup for Linux</b>](../../../basic-docs/smart-chains/smart-chain-tutorials/basic-environment-setup-for-linux-vps.html#introduction)

 ##### Creating Komodo Smart Chains